5 Ideas: Natural Decor For Christmas

 So, do xeriscapes in Austin actually resemble rain gardens and native plant beds?
 I checked Opperman’s assessment against Denver Water’s recommendations.

 Denver averages about half as much precipitation as Austin each year.
 Even in the city’s semi-arid climate, the recommended xeriscape designs are almost entirely native plant-covered.
 As research continues to demonstrate, there is not a more efficient way to produce a resilient landscape that meets aesthetic and budget goals.
+A xeriscape doesn’t have to be a desert — it just has to demand minimal resources.

 “Too often designers force plants into the wrong places,” Beck wrote in Principles.
 “Throughout the United States many cultivated landscapes are out of touch with their surroundings.